Moldovan passport: Languages

 The data page is printed in Romanian, English and French languages.

-Visa free travel
+Visa-free travel

 Visa requirements for Moldovan citizens are administrative entry restrictions by the authorities of other states placed on citizens of Moldova.
-In 2022, Moldovan citizens had visa-free or visa on arrival access to 120 countries and territories, ranking the Moldovan passport 45th in the world.
+As of 2024, Moldovan citizens had visa-free or visa on arrival access to 122 countries and territories, ranking the Moldovan passport 44th in the world according to the Henley Passport Index.